sobomax/digger/README.md

 developed to move Digger into XXI century.

-Furthermore, Michael Knigge <michael.knigge@gmx.de>, did some minor enhancements (i. e. switching fullscreen and window mode with F11), cleaned up the code a little bit, fixed some minor bugs and provided an Installer for Microsoft Windows.
+Furthermore, Michael Knigge <michael.knigge@gmx.de>, did some minor enhancements (i. e. switching fullscreen and window mode with F11), cleaned up the code a little bit, fixed some minor bugs, gave the "redefine keyboard" dialog a new look and feel and provided an Installer for Microsoft Windows.

 Some plans for the future releases include: